-- Set the direction and create a sense of purpose by building consensus on and implementing a shared vision. - Consider the demographics of the school community in developing a shared vision. - Help stakeholders understand the relationship between the school's vision and their initiatives and priorities. - Consistently use informal and formal opportunities to champion and articulate the vision. - Act in ways that consistently reflect the school's core values, beliefs, and priorities in order to establish trust. - Ensure the school's identity, vision, and mission drive school decisions. - Inspire a culture of collective responsibility for the success of ALL students in the whole school (not solely teacher's own students). - Empower others to make or influence significant decisions. - Build shared leadership structures and opportunities for job-embedded leadership training and development. - Capitalize on the leadership skills of others. - Constantly listen and synthesize what is heard, and learn from all sources. - Employ the skills to effectively manage change. - Master skills associated with large-scale strategic planning processes and implementation of such plans. - Steer through the challenges associated with making improvements, both large and small. - · Create and sustain a coherent instructional program (coordinated and consistent) with learning goals. - Use the CPS Framework for Teaching to ground instructional guidance and coaching. - Model ambitious goals for teaching and learning for all students, including priority groups. - Draw from the best available evidence to inform instructional improvement decisions. - .
+- Set the direction and create a sense of purpose by building consensus on and implementing a shared vision. - Consider the demographics of the school community in developing a shared vision. - Help stakeholders understand the relationship between the school's vision and their initiatives and priorities. - Consistently use informal and formal opportunities to champion and articulate the vision. - Act in ways that consistently reflect the school's core values, beliefs, and priorities in order to establish trust. - Ensure the school's identity, vision, and mission drive school decisions. - Use the Multi-Tiered System of Support framework as a standard for how to distribute leadership and make significant decisions both academically and social-emotionally. - Inspire a culture of collective responsibility for the success of ALL students in the whole school (not solely teacher's own students). - Empower others to make or influence significant decisions. - Build shared leadership structures and opportunities for job-embedded leadership training and development. - Capitalize on the leadership skills of others. - Constantly listen and synthesize what is heard, and learn from all sources.

+- Employ the skills to effectively manage change. - Master skills associated with large-scale strategic planning processes and implementation of such plans. - Steer through the challenges associated with making improvements, both large and small. - Create and sustain a coherent instructional program (coordinated and consistent) with learning goals. - · Use the CPS Framework for Teaching to ground instructional guidance and coaching. - Model ambitious goals for teaching and learning for all students, including priority groups. - Draw from the best available evidence to inform instructional improvement decisions. - .
 Enable staff to focus and prioritize what matters most. - Buffer staff from external distractions to the school's priorities and goals. - · Limit school improvement goals to a few high leverage activities. - Prioritize teaching challenging content, engaging students in learning, rigor and ways to raise achievement.